shaunchuah/shaunchuah.github.io_archive/content/posts/2021-08-05--Beginner-Bioinformatics-Docker.md

 ![Docker logo](/media/docker2.png)

+What is Docker?
+Here's a [quick 100 second introduction](https://www.youtube.com/watch?v=Gjnup-PuquQ).

 There are Docker containers for most bioinformatic tools.
 Instead of installing software, all you have to do is specify the Docker image and you're ready to run the program!